With Covid it is a sobering thought that there is no country anywhere in the world that is fully in control.

 It is also strange… that it doesn’t seem strange.

-And so we adapt to new spatial protocols: they scoot past; we stand back; everyone keeps their distance.
-This little dance of the two-metre rule.
+And so we adapt to new spatial protocols: they scoot past, we stand back, everyone keeps their distance.
+This ‘little dance’ of the two-metre rule.

 Any situation that involves being with other people makes us more cautious, and more alert.
 We hold back, and we expect others to do the same.

 If we have elderly or vulnerable people in our bubble, whatever we do, wherever we go, and whoever we interact with, could affect them.
-It opens up an invisible chain of contact with everyone we have met, and will meet.
+This opens up an invisible chain of contact with everyone we have met, and will meet.
 But it also highlights the unseen threat of where others have been, and what they have touched 24 hours… 72 hours ago?

 Track and trace apps tell us about physical contact with a Covid-person, but not what they touch.

 Before all this, a chain of contact was of no real concern and ‘human touch‘ was something positive and good.

 Through lockdown, people met socially on doorsteps, at the garden gate, across the fence.
 Happy to have a cup of tea either side of the window/porch/door; because we can be together, yet apart.

 We know that truly vulnerable people need physical contact.
 We want to be able to be with them totally, physically and mentally, in order to support them properly.
 It is hard not to be there for them and to remain so distant – it’s so cold, and unnatural.

 More than six months in, we are back to a level of semi-contact and a new, very structured normality.
 We see this as a new ‘code of conduct’ between people.